Hasselblad 500C

 Handling is excellent, and the Hasselblad is a robust camera; a medium format Nikon F equivalent.
 It excels at field use (Lu, 2024).
 Compared to a TLR, the camera angle is not as low.

 The Hasselblad is noisy.
 So is the Bronica, my other medium format SLR.
 When making an exposure, the leaf shutter, rear auxiliary shutter, aperture, and mirror are all set into motion and the result is a loud and distinctive ‘crunch’.
 Enthusiasts appreciate this!
-But in some settings it could be intrusive.
+But in some settings it is intrusive.

 Hasselblad 500C with 80mm f/2.8 Carl Zeiss Planar C lens